AT&T applied, or will apply, for cell towers at the following locations:

 - Parking lot at Baillios (across the street from Vitamin Cottage)

 - on the roof of Quail Run Clubhouse, 3101 Old Pecos Trail

-- at Saint John’s College, 20 feet from the Lower Dorm
+- at Saint John’s College, near the Lower Dorm

 - on the roof of Hotel Santa Fe